2019: We’ll beat APC, PDP silly, SDP boasts

-The Social Democratic Party (SDP) has boasted that it will score a “landslide victory in the 2019 presidential and National Assembly elections to surprise of both the All Progressives Congress (APC) and the People’s Democratic Party (PDP).”
+The Social Democratic Party (SDP) has boasted that it will score a “landslide victory in the 2019 Presidential and National Assembly elections to surprise both the All Progressives Congress (APC) and the People’s Democratic Party (PDP)”.

-Explaining reasons for its claims, the party in a press statement on Tuesday by its National publicity Secretary, Alfa Mohammed said Nigerians are tired of the failed APC- led Federal Government.
+Explaining reasons for its claims, the party in a statement yesterday by its National Publicity Secretary, Alfa Mohammed, said Nigerians are tired of the failed APC- led federal government.

 Alfa noted that the Buhari-led government has not only impoverished the masses but plunged the economy of the country into its present state which has driven away potential foreign investors.